jcbjcbjc/jcbjcbjc.github.io/_pages/about.md

 <!-- * In addition, as the person in charge, I once led a team to complete an industry project of the deployment of object detection and pose estimation models on arm chips, which perfectly meet the high FPS demands.  -->

 * Undergrad@[HUST](http://english.hust.edu.cn/)
 * My primary research area is Machine Learning System.
-Nowadays I mainly worked on Cloud Systems for ML inference
+Nowadays I mainly work on LLM Training & Cloud Systems for ML inference
 * I am very fortunate to be advised by [Minchen Yu](https://sds.cuhk.edu.cn/en/teacher/1246)(CUHK,SZ), [Jiasi Shen](https://shenjiasi.com/)(HKUST) and [Yao Wan](https://wanyao.me/)(HUST)

 > please feel free to chat with me or drop me an email!